EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/01_ecs.md

 ### `NameComponent`
 Gives a human-readable identifier to an Entity.
+Whatever name you add on this field is the name that will show up in the Studio and the debugger.
 They are not mandatory, but it is good practice to add them to all your entities.
 ```ts
 ECS.setComponent(entity, NameComponent, 'hello-world')